"Hell is the suffering of being unable to love."

 Hermit

 The Hermit is a Lover who has lost touch with his aliveness.
 He experiences life without feeling.
 He lacks enthusiasm, vividness, and vitality.
-Bored and listless, he is isolated and disconnected.
+Bored and listless, isolated and disconnected.
 His heart is closed.

 Hermit Declarations

-- Nothing brings me pleasure.
+- Nothing really brings me pleasure anymore.

-- It's safer to feel nothing than risk hurt.
+- It's safer not to feel anything.

 The Hermit's Imbalance